 Today, I want to consider a big question: What does the Bible say about giving?

-I realize that’s a pretty open-ended question, one that could go in any number of directions, so I want to focus on the issue of motivation.
-Why do we give?
+I realize that what the Bible says about giving is a pretty open-ended topic, one that could go in any number of directions, so I want to focus on the issue of motivation.
+Why do we give as Christians?
 What is the purpose of giving?
 It should be no surprise that the answer is wonderfully simple and unimaginably complex, all at the same time.

 For many of us, particularly those of us in the Compassion world, it’s really tempting to point and look at the needs of the world and say,